nikravesh/nikravesh/README.md

 # Hey 👋 What's up?
 My name is Alireza!
 # 💫 About Me:
-Currently work at Dotin company, I have experience in banking solutions.<br>Love learning new technology and improving my skills.  <br>More than 10 years of experience as a professional software developer with Microsoft technologies and practices.
-I have consistently strived to learn and improve  to be effective in the organization’s work and create added value and did my best to produce quality software for the organization's customers.
+Currently working at Dotin company, I have experience in banking solutions.<br>Love learning new technology and improving my skills.  <br>More than 10 years of experience as a professional software developer with Microsoft technologies and practices.
+I have consistently strived to learn and improve  to be effective in the organization’s work and create added value, and I have done my best to produce quality software for the organization's customers.
 Having a good experience in the organization I work for will contribute to the profitability and customer attraction of my organization.

 ## 🌐 Socials: